wuhanstudio/manim-tutorial/README.md

 # Manim Tutorial

-> It is recommended to start from ManimCE (render to mp4), and then move on to ManimGL for interactive rendering and more advanced features.
+> It is recommended to start from ManimCE (renders to mp4), and then move on to ManimGL for interactive rendering and more advanced features.

 ## Quick Start